Let me start out with an obvious fact: Site speed matters for SEO.

 Adjust the “test location” to find the server that is geographically closest to where the majority of your users are.
 If you know that your users use a browser other than Chrome, you can also change the browser setting.

-I recommend keeping the “Advanced Settings” as they are unless you have some experience or advanced knowledge about speed tests that would influence the results you’re looking for.
+I recommend keeping the “Advanced Settings” as they are unless you have some user experience or advanced knowledge about speed tests that would influence the search results you’re looking for.

 The test usually takes less than one minute to complete.
 When it is finished, look for the “first byte” number in the chart.

 This is your page’s TTFB.
 If you’re really geeking out on the data at this point, click the “first view” chart for an expanded view of the waterfall, connection, and request details.